TantorLabs/pg_anon/README.md

             "fields": ["val_skip"]  # Optional.
 If there are no "fields", the entire table will be skipped.
         }
     ],
+    "include_rules": [ # List of schemas, tables, and fields which will be scanning {
+            # possibly you need specific fields for scanning or you can debug some functions on specific field
+            "schema": "schm_other_2", # Required.
+Schema specification is mandatory "table": "tbl_test_anon_functions", # Optional.
+If there is no "table", the entire schema will be included.
+            "fields": ["fld_5_email"] # Optional.
+If there are no "fields", the entire table will be included.
+        }
+    ],
     "data_regex": {  # List of regular expressions to search for sensitive data "rules": [
             """[A-Za-z0-9]+([._-][A-Za-z0-9]+)*@[A-Za-z0-9-]+(\.[A-Za-z]{2,})+""",  # email